 The former NYC Deli was removed and its place taken for the use as a side lounge.

-A further refit by DFDS transformed this area yet again providing laminate flooring, localised carpeting and hints of spring yellow and cool grey to freshen the ambience whilst modern bar stools give a contemporary feel within.
+During her DFDS career the same area was transformed yet again providing laminate flooring, localised carpeting and hints of spring yellow and cool grey to freshen the ambience whilst modern bar stools give a contemporary feel within.

 The well equipped children's playroom affords an excellent position within the lounge allowing parents to relax in the comfort of a nearby sofa or tub chair whilst sipping a beverage or sampling a snack from the bar counter which is prominently positioned in the centre.

-Today operating for Irish Ferries the same facility has been rebranded as Café LaFayette but retains the cool relaxed vibe.
+Today operating for Irish Ferries as Isle of Innisfree the same facility has been rebranded as Café LaFayette but retains the cool relaxed vibe.

-It is amazing to think 30yrs ago this area was a maze of cabins and corridors and now it is a huge, bright, airy and spacious facility; the only indications of her heritage being the windows within the children's playroom which are still the original cabin windows.
+It's amazing to think 30+ years ago this area was a maze of cabins and corridors and now it's a huge, bright, airy and spacious facility; the only indications of her heritage being the windows within the children's playroom which are still the original cabin windows.

 The servery is located amid ship aft with all the seating forward.